Battle of Vyazma–Bryansk: Assessment and reception

 In addition, in German historiography, the thesis is often found that the unusually early weather change had surprised the German troops and this circumstance had led to a failure of the operation.
 In fact, the German leadership believed it could ignore the Rasputitsa, which it expected for mid-October, since the operations should then be concluded.
 Specialists from the meteorological department were not involved in the planning.
 However, the precipitations of October remained below the average values, so that the autumn of 1941 was relatively dry.
 In addition, the frost set in even earlier than usual, which shortened the mud period once again.
-In view of the fact that the mud period in 1941 was thus shorter and drier than usual, the thesis of the surprising weather change can be seen as an attempt "to attribute the guilt of one's own failure to a higher power".
+As the mud period in 1941 was thus shorter and drier than usual, the thesis of the surprising weather change can be seen as an attempt "to attribute the guilt of one's own failure to a higher power".